Flow-dev0/Flatpak-Easy-Updater/README.md

 ### Manual method

-Place the **"flat-updater"** script in the /usr/bin/local directory. then add the script to your cronjobs using the following commands in the terminal
+Place the **"flat-updater"** script in the /usr/bin/local directory be sure to set it to **chmod 755**. then add the script to your cronjobs using the following commands in the terminal

 This will open your crontab and allow you add a new job.